gvwilson/thirdbit/src/fiction/iffy/index.md

 The door banged behind him.

 Iffy emptied the dustpan into the trash and tossed her goggles into her toolbag.
+It wasn't fair:
-It wasn't fair—Jeep could use the equipment any time he wanted, but all he ever did was complain and look for ways not to.
+Jeep could use the equipment any time he wanted, but all he ever did was complain and look for ways not to.
 The worst thing was,
-she knew it wasn't Jeep's fault.
+she knew it wasn't his fault.
 Like everyone else in Antarctica he had been inducted into the Marines when he turned sixteen.
 He'd only served a few months—just long enough to be sure that the imprinting had worked—but